 If you're thinking about a Mac I'd encourage you to reconsider.
-If you really want one, and only need SolidWorks for a class or occasional use, you might be able to get by with it.
-See the post from Anna Wood (who is also a hardware expert) at what is the best way to run SW on a Mac laptop?.
+If you really want one (or already have one), and only need SolidWorks for a class or occasional use, see 2019-20 Student Edition on a Mac, and maybe the post from Anna Wood at what is the best way to run SW on a Mac laptop?.

-I'm attaching the specs for mine.
+I'm attaching the specs for my computer.
 Again, I'm not advocating for any brand, but this one works well for me (and I did have the helpful people at GoEngineer review the specs for me before getting it).
 I work with Parts, Assemblies, and Drawings, but I don't do any Simulation or Rendering, so I can't promise a similar machine will work well for you.
 (2020-04-19 edit: I'm attaching the specs for my new computer, but I'll leave the previous one.
 So far the new one is working well also.)

 Edit: I saw the information below posted by Mathieu Myrand-Bolduc in a Reply on the Discussion section of this forum, and he graciously agreed to let me quote it here.
 There's some good stuff in it.